jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-3.rst

    In our main loop on **lines 17-41**, the logic is exactly the same as before, except we are accessing attributes of our ``state`` object.

 Interacting with the one ``state`` object is a lot cleaner than dealing with five separate variables.
-But what's really cool about using a class like this is that we can give our ``state`` object its own *functionality*.
+But what's really cool about using a class like this is that we can give our ``state`` object its own unique *functionality*.

+Lets illustrate this by taking the "different" from our requirement of a "different color" quite literally.

-To illustrate this, we'll add a method to the ``State`` class that generates a totally *random* color, and assigns it to the ``color`` state attribute:
+We'll add a method to the ``State`` class that generates a totally **random** color.

+The method will then assign it to the ``color`` state attribute.

 .. code-block:: python